fallenangel2305/NSFW-Detector-API/README.md

 ## Endpoint for checking

-`/analyze` is the one and only route that accepts POST requests and multipart/form-data information.
-This is the route which scans all media that was sent by the payload
+`/analyze` route that accepts POST requests and multipart/form-data information. which returns a true or flase `/detect` route that accepts POST requests and multipart/form-data information, which returns a ratio of safe and unsafe